frnsys/nomadic/readme.md

     * my fork of the [instant-markdown-d](https://github.com/ftzeng/instant-markdown-d) backend for vim-instant-markdown (supports MathJax and relative image references)

-With these tools, Nomad becomes a decentralized, simplified alternative to Evernote.
+With these tools, `nomadic` becomes a decentralized, simplified alternative to Evernote.

 Powerusers of Evernote might find it lacking but it's not for them :)